 in the beam of your unseen star.

-Then give this night full voice.
+So this night demands full voice.

-I'm white and thirty stories up
+Then listen: I'm thirty stories up

-looking over a swollen highway
+and looking over a swollen highway –

 and I'm numbing out beneath the roar